-Self-attention and cross-attention use the same underlying attention idea, but they differ in where the information comes from.
+Self-attention and cross-attention are transformer attention mechanisms that differ in where they get information from.
 In self-attention, a sequence attends to itself.
-In cross-attention, one sequence attends to another sequence or modality.
+In cross-attention, one sequence attends to another sequence, source, or modality.

 Self-Attention: Looking Within the Same Sequence